haihala/microinteraction-template/README.md

 You will need:

-- A computer
-- A text editor / IDE
+- A text editor / IDE of your choosing
-- New-ish node (18 and up should be fine, preferably 22)
+- New-ish node (18 should be fine, preferably newer)

 ## Plain

-The plain version is written using basic web technologies (HTTP/JS/CSS).
+The plain version is written using HTML, JS, and CSS.
 It can be served with any web server that can do static files.
 Tested using the following commands in the `plain` directory:

 - `npx http-server -o .`
   - Since you installed node, npx should already be installed.
   - Serves on `127.0.0.1:8080`
   - Opens up a tab automatically
-- `python3 -m http-server` -
+- `python3 -m http-server`
   - Serves on `localhost:8000`

 Services like nginx, apache, caddy and the likes can be used as well, but the